Cookies & Cups > Recipes > Dessert > Cobblers and Crisps > Homemade Blueberry Cobbler

 This easy blueberry cobbler recipe is a classic summer dessert you have to try!
-Sweet blueberries paired with a buttery, biscuit topping is baked until bubbly and golden, then topped with vanilla ice cream.
-Totally irresistible!
+Sweet blueberries paired with a buttery, biscuit topping is baked until bubbly and golden.
+A classic!

 Love cobbler?
 Make sure to try my Peach Cobbler recipe too!